rwchakra/YoloBar/README.md

 ```

 ## Download database
 Before training the models, we must be sure that the database structure is built.
-To donwload the data and build the structure, run the following command.
+To download the data and build the structure, run the following command.
 ```bash
 $ bash download_data.sh
 ```